OlaIpaye/Python_EDA_Finance_Data/README.md

 - Python (Pandas library)
 - Google (for research purposes)
 - ChatGPT 4o (for research purposes)
-- Markdown, Git an Github (for project documentary, and file creation)
+- Markdown, Git and Github (for project documentary, and file creation)